Bai-Li-2018/Species_Distribution_Modeling_Tutorial/README.md

-# Species_Distribution_Modelling_Example
+# Species_Distribution_Modelling_Tutorial
-This is a simple exercise in species distribution modeling for students at UMAINE on 04/29/2020.
+Here contains a few simple examples in species distribution modeling for class on 04/29/2020.

 **Before you arrive:**
 Please **make sure your R and Rstudio are installed**